Brian McDonough: Broadcasting

-McDonough has received awards as Family Physician of The Year, National Medical Broadcaster of The Year, The Sir William Osler Award for Bedside Teaching, and is an inductee in The Broadcast Pioneers Hall of Fame.
+McDonough has received awards as Family Physician of The Year by The Delaware Academy of family Physicians, National Medical Broadcaster of The Year, The Sir William Osler Award for Bedside Teaching, and is an inductee in The Broadcast Pioneers Hall of Fame.
 He has been named DAFP Family Physician of The Year and in 1996 McDonough earned the Jules Bergman Award as National Medical Broadcaster of the Year.
-He was awarded an honorary Doctor of Humane Letters by his alma mater, LaSalle University, for his accomplishments in the medical field.
+In October, 2003, ee was awarded an honorary Doctor of Humane Letters by his alma mater, La Salle University, for his accomplishments in the medical field.
 In 2019, McDonough graduated from The University of Galway with a degree in Irish Studies.
 He is a Fellow of The American Academy of Physician Leadership and is a member of their faculty.
-In 2025, Dr McDonough was named to the Board of Managers at The Nemours Foundation and elected Vice-President of the Delaware Academy of Family Physicians.
+In 2025, McDonough was named to the Board of Managers at The Nemours Foundation and presently serves as president-Elect of the Delaware Academy of Family Physicians.

 Personal life

 McDonough has been married since 1991.
-He has three children and two grandchildren.
+He has three children and three grandchildren.